-• Keyboard (9.2.1.1 Keyboard (A))
+Keyboard (9.2.1.1 Keyboard (A))

-Errors detected: pages with elements that can be only activated with the mouse and do not allow keyboard access.
-For example, links in the navigation menu of the type 'on mouse over', a button to send in a feedback form (as a result of which a user who does not use a mouse can not send the form independently), etc.
+Errors detected: pages with mouse-only elements do not allow keyboard access.
+For example, links in the navigation menu of the type 'on mouse over', a button to send in a feedback form (as a result of which a user who does not use a mouse can not send the form himself), etc.